 A limited company grants you a good amount as travel allowance.
 So, you can avoid using the company car.
 You can claim the amount you spent on fuel.
 And the good news is that this amount is not taxed.
 This money is also tax deductible to the company.

 This gives you double advantage.
 In addition to the travel expenses, you can also claim for the money spent on things required for running the company.
 This includes all postage and printing costs and also the money spent on buying equipments.
 But, be careful not to claim for the expenditure done for your personal purposes.
 You may not want to get into unnecessary trouble.

 The members of a limited company have only limited liabilities.
 This means that they are legally responsible to the company’s debts according to their investment only.
 This provides them a good level of protection if something goes wrong with the company.
 The plus point is that the shareholders get the opportunity to grow with the company.

 It is possible to register a limited company in Companies House with a unique name.
 This is an important procedure when you register a company.
 This name will then be protected by law.
-No other company can use the same name cannot be used by another company.
+Henceforth, the same name cannot be used by another company.
 This way, your business will have a unique identity and is separated from other companies.
 But this is not the case with sole traders.
 They can use your company name which may incur loss for your business.